PIX Flix Spotlight On The Board: Mr. Holland’s Opus

 Please join me on Monday, March 20th for the feel-good movie of 1995.
 I’m not crying – you are!

 Posted on February 23, 2017, in PIX Flix, Waukesha Civic Theatre and tagged 2016-2017, 60th season, Angela Penzkover, arts education, Golden Globe, Michael Kamen, Mr. Holland's Opus, Mr. Holland’s Opus Foundation, Oscars, PIX Flix Movie Series, Richard Dreyfuss, Spotlight On The Board Of Directors.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on PIX Flix Spotlight On The Board: Mr. Holland’s Opus.